 TBA 2021: Journaling for Poets (Poetry Barn) Online Asynchronous, Self-paced workshop Poets are observers.
 One way to keep track of your observations and ideas is through a writing journal.
 In this workshop, we'll cover the basics of journaling for poets.
 Not just as a method of processing and keeping track of your thoughts, but as a method of improving your writing life and working towards a career as a writer.
 We'll cover tracking your poetry, how to manage large ideas or projects, tracking submissions, creating goals, revising in a journal, and more, all while exploring popular methods of journaling to find the one that works for you.
 If you feel out of sorts or disorganized in your writing life, this workshop is for you!
 You may want to purchase a simple notebook to try out the techniques on your own.
 You'll be asked to share one journaling exercise a week and give feedback on each other's work.

-April 2021:Writing Speculative Short Fiction (Writing Workshops) Online 4-week workshop via Wet Ink The world of speculative short fiction is a highly competitive but welcoming community where a new writer can make a start in their career.
+April 2021:Writing Speculative Short Fiction (Writing Workshops) Online 4-week workshop via Wet Ink Starts April 5th - Registration now open The world of speculative short fiction is a highly competitive but welcoming community where a new writer can make a start in their career.
 In this workshop, we'll explore the fine art of writing short stories for genre markets, with an exploration of the main tropes of each genre from science fiction to fantasy to horror.
 Picasso said, "Learn the rules like a pro, so you can break them like an artist."
 This workshop dives into the rules of speculative fiction and how to break them while honing your writing for pro markets.

 July 2021: Re-visioning Your Poems (Poetry Barn) Online 4-week workshop via Wet Ink Do you struggle to know when a poem is “done”?
 Do you have a ton of poems, but you’re not sure if they’re ready for publication?
 Do you need help learning how to better edit your own work?
 Join us for a nitty-gritty dive into the different methods of revising poetry.
 Learn how to self-edit for voice, form, structure, tone, and meter to re-envision your poems.
 Give life to your old drafts and prepare them for submission, with help from a professional editor.